Glossary

 Purchasing power

-Quantity of goods that can be obtained with a certain amount of money
+Purchasing power refers to the quantity and quality of goods and services that can be acquired with a given amount of money.

 Pure Proof-of-Stake